Before we begin to list the benefits, let us make a quick note about Futures trading:

-Short exposure: Traders can not only profit with “Long” positions (where you make a profit if the price of a cryptocurrency increases), they also can profit with “Shorts” by trading a cryptocurrency if the price falls - all with the added benefit of not having to own any of the cryptocurrency in their account.
+Traders can not only profit with Long positions (where you make a profit if the price of a cryptocurrency increases), but they also can profit with Short by trading a cryptocurrency if the price falls - all with the added benefit of having to own only stablecoins in their account.

-Leverage: traders can enter positions that are larger than their account balance.
-On Binance, perpetual futures contracts can be traded with leverage that goes up to x125 (so a $100 balance would allow you to trade with $12,500), although the amount of leverage you may use will vary depending on the cryptocurrency to be traded.
+Traders can enter positions that are larger than their account balance.
+On Binance, for example, Perpetual Futures Contracts can be traded with leverage that goes up to x125 (so a $100 balance would allow you to trade with $12,500), although the amount of leverage you may use will vary depending on the cryptocurrency to be traded.

-Hedging & risk management: This was the main reason why “Futures” were invented.
-If you had $10,000 to trade, you might choose to invest long-term in Bitcoin, so you could buy $9000 of Bitcoin and hold it on your account, essentially this is a “Long” position with no leverage and no risk of being “liquidated”.
-However, as with all cryptocurrencies, stocks, forex and commodities, prices rise and fall daily - no asset will only just go up in value the moment you buy it!
-With the remaining $1000 of your balance, you could then take advantage of when price declines to “Short” Bitcoin with ten times leverage, effectively giving you a total of $10,000 trading power to “hedge” your “Long” position if the price of Bitcoin falls.
-This guide is not intended to train users on Hedging & risk management techniques and further reading up on this subject is highly recommended!
+This was the main reason why Futures were invented.
+If you had $10,000 to trade, you might choose to invest long-term in Bitcoin, so you could buy $9000 of Bitcoin and hold it on your account; essentially, this is a Long position with no leverage and no risk of being “liquidated” (Spot market).
+However, as with all cryptocurrencies, stocks, forex, and commodities, prices rise and fall daily - no asset will only just go up in value the moment you buy it!
+With the remaining $1000 of your balance, you could then take advantage of when the price declines to Short Bitcoin with ten times leverage, effectively giving you a total of $10,000 trading power to “hedge” your Long position if the price of Bitcoin falls.
+This guide is not intended to train users on Hedging & risk management techniques, and further reading up on this subject is highly recommended!

-More information for Binance Futures can be found here:
+More information about Binance Futures can be found here:

 It is strongly recommended that you read the documentation for Futures contracts and the type of Leverage on the exchange you will be trading on!

 Key information that will help you to trade is the “minimum and maximum position sizes” supported by your exchange as well as how liquidations and margin calls are executed.